ppotter50/HelpDeskTraining/index.md

   </summary>

   <p>
     Currently CAEN provides a great deal of documentation that is intended to explain the services we provide.
-Since it is likely that you do not know all of this documentation, you should spend a significant amount of time in your early employment at the Hotline reading this documentation and becoming very familiar with it.
+Since it is likely that you do not know all of this documentation, you should spend a significant amount of time in your early employment at the Help Desk reading this documentation and becoming very familiar with it.
 Questions that can be answered within this documentation are 100% <strong>your responsibility</strong>.
 It will be expected that you can answer these questions without refering to the full-time staff.
   </p>

   <p>